oscar

 Thematic Analysis

-Systematic, rigorous coding of qualitative data to identify patterns and themes.
+Systematic coding of qualitative data to identify patterns and themes across sources.

 Let’s do something meaningful.

-Open to research roles, consulting engagements, and collaborative projects where research drives meaningful outcomes.
+Open to community-engaged research, design strategy, and projects where research drives meaningful change.

-01 About02 Selected Work03 Research Process04 Methods05 By the Numbers06 Contact
+01 About02 Selected Work03 Research Process05 By the Numbers05 Contact